 The public was still inclined to support the military in its actions abroad, which it saw as in the interest of the nation.
 The public supported a strong military, but in elections in April, 1937, it demonstrated that it also preferred that the military not run the government.
 In June a new government was formed in Japan under the leadership of Prince Fumimaro Konoe.

 Konoe belonged to a most prestigious family dating back before the 1200s.
 He was a man who knew influential people in the military, business and government.
 His prestige had made him many friends.
 He was a social gadfly but sincere.
-He be believed that Japan could pursue its goals without quarreling factions or parties.
+He believed that Japan could pursue its goals without quarreling factions or parties.
 Emperor Hirohito placed some hope in Konoe and suggested that he begin his term by making a radio broadcast to the nation promising reconciliation between the army, the political parties and the public.

 Hirohito was now into his study of fishes – a task he found more pleasant than public matters and dealing with the military.
 Some army leaders found the Emperor's avocation peculiar and spoke of their belief that he should be worrying about high strategy and propitiating the gods rather than playing with fish.
 The palace advisor, Lord Yuasa, persuaded Hirohito to keep his marine biology study a secret, and thereafter Hirohito did his study of fishes in secret.

-Hirohito still favored peace between Japan and China, and as conquerers do so too did many in Japan's military, but they wanted a peace on their terms.
+Hirohito still favored peace between Japan and China, and as conquerors do so too did many in Japan's military, but they wanted a peace on their terms.
 They sought cooperation from the Chinese – a word not far from a word they would not use: submission.

 Japan had 4,000 soldiers stationed just outside Beijing – accorded to foreign powers at the conclusion of the Boxer Rebellion in 1901.
 On the night of July 7-8 at the Marco Polo Bridge, eight miles west of Beijing, Japanese troops were having a nighttime marching drill when a few shots rang out.
 Or maybe it was firecrackers.
 Later that night the troops were missing one of their soldiers and they began a search for him.
 The missing soldier turned up safe and sound, but around five in the morning fighting broke out between Japanese and Chinese troops, a battle that lasted four hours and ended in negotiations.
 But when Japanese reinforcements arrived the fighting resumed.